symfony/symfony/src/Symfony/Component/Encryption/README.md

 ====================

 The Encryption Component is an opinionated, high level abstraction over PHP's Sodium extension.
-Encryption should be understandable without an degree in Cryptography.
+Encryption should be understandable without a degree in Cryptography.

 **This Component is experimental**.
 [Experimental features](https://symfony.com/doc/current/contributing/code/experimental.html)